franklinpetra/franklinpetra/README.md

 - 🎓 &nbsp; Recently graduated from "Coding Dojo", a bootcamp focused on full-stack Python, C#, and JavaScript.
 - 💼 &nbsp; Day job is Vault Capital LLC.
 - 🌱 &nbsp; Currently learning about Cloud Architecture, Systems Design and Machine Intelligence.
-- ✍️ &nbsp; Sidehustle is <a href="ttps://www.ArtistLeague.net">The Artist League</a>, an online artschool that Tara Lawton and I operate.
+- ✍️ &nbsp; Sidehustle is <a href="ttps://www.ArtistLeague.net">The Artist League</a>, an online artschool that Tara Lawton and I are launching.
 - ✍️ &nbsp; Born at 319.57ppm.

 <h3>🛠 Tech Stack</h3>